thoughtbot/superglue/docs/navigation.md

     .then(...) #add navigateTo
 ```

-Options passed to visit are passed to `fetch`, but there are two features worth
+Options passed to `visit` are also passed to `fetch`.
+Additionally, there are
-calling out that enables low effort interactivity.
+two features that enable low effort interactivity.

 ### placeholders

 The idea of placeholders is to optimistically copy the current page state over
 to the next page's state before the request.
 This is handy if the next page
-looks almost idential to the current page.
-Usecases include:
+looks almost identical to the current page.
+Use cases include:

 1. Modals
 2. Providing content for manual deferments